KaiyuSugiyama/FinalProjectJake/_posts/2024-5-21-FinalProjectPlan.md

 #### 1. Algorithmic Loops
 **List Comprehension**
 In our task manager, managing lists of tasks, priorities, and statuses efficiently is crucial.
-List comprehension offers a way to create these lists succinctly.
+List comprehension offers a way to create these lists concisely.
 ```python
 # List of high-priority tasks
 high_priority_tasks = [task['name'] for task in tasks if task['priority'] == 'high']